 May 1616 – Virginia’s Deputy Governor George Yeardley and a group of men killed 20 – 40 Chickahominy Indians.
 It was under Yeardley’s leadership that friendly relations between the Chickahominy and the colony ended.

-1626 – Peter Minuit, a Dutch colonist, buys Manhattan island from Native Americans for 60 guilders (about $24) and names the island New Amsterdam.
+1626 – Dutch colonist Peter Minuit buys Manhattan island from Native Americans for 60 guilders (about $24) and names the island New Amsterdam.

-1636-37 – The Pequot War, taking place in Connecticut and Rhode Island, eventually led to the destruction of 600-700 natives.
+1636-37 – The Pequot War in Connecticut and Rhode Island eventually destroyed 600-700 natives.
 The remainder were sold into slavery in Bermuda.

-1680-92 – The Pueblo Revolt occurs in Arizona and New Mexico, when Pueblo Indians led by Popé, rebelled against the Spanish.
-They then lived independently for 12 years until the Spanish re-conquered in them in 1692.
+1680-92 – The Pueblo Revolt occurred in Arizona and New Mexico when Pueblo Indians, led by Popé, rebelled against the Spanish.
+They then lived independently for 12 years until the Spanish re-conquered them in 1692.

 1689-1697 – King William’s War – The first of the French and Indian Wars, this conflict was fought between England, France, and their respective American Indian allies in the colonies of Canada (New France), Acadia, and New England.

-1704 – On June 23, 1704, the former Governor of South Carolina, James Moore, led a force of 50 British, and 1,000 Creek Indians against Spanish settlements.
-They attacked a mission in Northwestern Florida and took any Indians as slaves and killed Father Manuel de Mendoza.
+1704 – On June 23, 1704, the former Governor of South Carolina, James Moore, led a force of 50 British and 1,000 Creek Indians against Spanish settlements.
+They attacked a mission in Northwestern Florida, took any Indians as slaves, and killed Father Manuel de Mendoza.

 1709 – A slave market was erected at the foot of Wall Street in New York City.
 Here African-Americans and Indians — men, women, and children were declared the property of the highest cash bidder.

-1711 – Taking place in North Carolina, the Tuscarora War, led by Chief Hancock, was fought between the British, Dutch, and German settlers and the Tuscarora Native Americans.
-In an attempt to drive the colonists out of their territory, the tribe attacked several settlements, killing settlers and destroying farms.
+1711 – In North Carolina, the Tuscarora War, led by Chief Hancock, was fought between the British, Dutch, and German settlers and the Tuscarora Native Americans.
+To drive the colonists out of their territory, the tribe attacked several settlements, killing settlers and destroying farms.
 In 1713, James Moore and Yamasee warriors defeated the Indians.

-1715-1718 – The Yamasee War occurs in southern Carolina, which came close to exterminating white settlements in their region.
+1715-1718 – The Yamasee War occurred in southern Carolina, which came close to exterminating white settlements in their region.

 1721 – Jesuit explorer Pierre Francois Xavier de Charlevoix recorded effeminacy and widespread homosexuality and lesbianism among the “Indian” tribes in what is now Louisiana.
 The most prominent tribes in the area at the time were the Iroquois and Illinois.

-1725 – Ten sleeping Indians were scalped by whites in New Hampshire for a bounty.
+1725 – Whites scalped ten sleeping Indians in New Hampshire for a bounty.

-1745 – Upon hearing of an impending French and Indian attack upon, Europeans massacred several Indian families in their wigwams at Walden in the Hudson River Valley.
+1745 – Upon hearing of an impending French and Indian attack, Europeans massacred several Indian families in their wigwams at Walden in the Hudson River Valley.